 - Interact and meet with donors and alumni

 - Participate in student panels and recruiting activities

-- Conduct veterinary medical center tours for prospective students, alumni, and guests
+- Conduct veterinary medical center tours for prospective students, alumni and guests as the need arises

 - Actively plan and participate in OSU CVM camp for high school students

 - Appear in promotional materials

 - Collaborate with the Dean and select faculty members at admissions recruiting events

 We are looking for students with the following skills:

 - A sense of school loyalty and pride

 - Professional appearance and attitude